 One helpful revision exercise that’s often overlooked is to create a plan for the actual exam.
 Students don’t always check the points for each section, or review the paper for places where they can get easy marks.
 Practise this with your child and also help them plan how to make the paper work for them – some children do best when they tackle the hardest questions in the back while they’re fresh, rather than at the end of the exam.

 ‘I did badly last time, so I don’t even want to try.’

 Students feeling defeated by a bad experience need to experience a sense of success next time around.
 This could be the time to get some short-term revision help from a tutor who is highly experienced with your child’s syllabus.
 You can also work with your kid to improve one or two specific things in time for their next exam.
 Make sure they know that their main goal is just to improve those things rather than trying to fix everything at once.
 When the next test comes, you can choose something else to improve, and bit-by-bit you’ll see your child’s grades and confidence increase.

 ‘I don’t understand this topic.’

 This tends to be a problem experienced by older students.
-They study a lot of difficult things every day, and by the time the exams come around, they find a few that they never understood at all.
+They study a lot of difficult things every day, and by the time the exams come around, they find a few that they never understood at all and completely lose motivation.
 It’s hard to study from notes you couldn’t even follow with a teacher in front of you!